sharonsu94/the-coding-curve/README.md

 1. A pie chart that displays the different methods people learned to code.
 2. A bar chart that shows the differences in ages that people began to code
 3. A bubble chart that displays programming languages hiring managers view as important VS languages engineers are familiar with, and whether individuals love or hate a certain language.
-*Select Option for Different Countries
+4. A Select Option for Different Countries

 ## Data Source
 Hackkerank Survey: https://www.kaggle.com/hackerrank/developer-survey-2018/data